Marnus Labuschagne: Ashes in England 2019

 After showing good early season form for Glamorgan in county cricket, he was named in Australia's squad for the 2019 Ashes series in England.
 On 18 August 2019, Labuschagne replaced Steve Smith on day five of the second Test, after Smith suffered a concussion on the previous day – becoming the first player to be concussion substitute in a Test match following a change in the International Cricket Council's (ICC) regulations.
 Players substituted in this way are intended to be a "like for like" replacement, a role he "took very seriously".
 He went on to score 59 runs, the highest in the Australian second innings, and was selected for the third Test in Smith's absence, top-scoring in both Australian innings, batting in a style which was described as "exceptionally doughty, brave and intelligent batting".
 After England were bowled out for 67 in their first innings, Labuschagne became the fifth batsman in Test history to make two scores in a match higher than the total scored by the opposing team in one of their innings.

 Pakistan and New Zealand in Australia 2019–20

-Labuschagne retained his place in the Australian side for the visit of Pakistan the following summer, scoring 185, his maiden Test century, at the Gabba.
+Labuschagne retained his place in the Australian team for the visit of Pakistan the following summer, scoring 185, his maiden Test century, at the Gabba.
 He scored another century in the second Test before scoring a third in the first Test against New Zealand in December.
 Having made three consecutive centuries, he made half-centuries in his next two innings before starting 2020 by making his first double-century in the third Test against New Zealand at the SCG, scoring 215 runs.
 He finished 2019 as the year's highest Test match run-scorer, having made 975 of his 1,104 Test runs in the year after his appearance as a concussion substitute in August.
 During the year he rose 106 places to become the fourth-ranked batsman on the ICC rankings.